-You can sign up for the minor simply by filling out this form.
 If you have questions, contact hciibachelors [at] cs [dot] cmu [dot] edu.

 The Minor in Human-Computer Interaction will give students core knowledge about techniques for building successful user interfaces, approaches for conceiving, refining, and evaluating interfaces that are useful and useable, and techniques for identifying opportunities for computational technology to improve the quality of people’s lives.
 The students will be able to effectively collaborate in the design, implementation, and evaluation of easy-to-use, desirable, and thoughtful interactive systems.
 They will be prepared to contribute to multi-disciplinary teams that create new interactive products, services, environments, and systems.

 The key concepts, skills and methods that students will learn in the HCI Minor include:

 - Fieldwork for understanding people’s needs and the influence of context

 - Generative approaches to imagining many possible solutions such as sketching and “bodystorming”

 - Basic visual design including typography, grids, color, and the use of images

 - Evaluation techniques including discount and empirical evaluation methods

 The HCI minor is targeted at undergraduates who expect to get jobs where they design and/or implement information technology-based systems for end users, and well as students with an interest in learning more about the design of socio-technical systems.
 It is appropriate for students with majors in Computer Science and Information Systems, as well as students in less software-focused majors, including Design, Architecture, Art, Business Administration, Psychology, Statistics, Decision Science, Mechanical Engineering, Electrical Engineering, English and many others in the university.